marekkaczkowski/dotfiles/README.md

 Note that the `install` script is idempotent - running it multiple times has no effect.

+Basicly you only have to change `name` and `email` in `config/gitconfig.conf` and `yo-rc-global.json`.
+Does anyone still use [Yeoman](https://www.slant.co/topics/1485/~workflow-wrappers-for-front-end-development)? :ghost:

 ##### License

 Copyright :copyright: 2014 Marek Kaczkowski.
 Released under the MIT License.
 See